Admission to this course is restricted to:

 Class attendance is required.

-Attendance is compulsory for all students and a requirement for admission to the exams.
+Attendance is compulsory for all students.
 Missing one class is OK (but send me an email), missing two may be possible in exceptional circumstances but, missing three means ‘you are out’ of the course.
 Preparation for class is as critical as active participation.
 Non-participation counts as non-attendance for the seminar.

 The final mark for the course is established by determination of the weighted average of several subtests (see above).